 Top things to do in Jerusalem on Shabbat

-Almost all places in the Old City are open on Shabbat, including churches and the Tower of David Museum.
-The Jewish Quarter attractions, restaurants, and shops are closed, but the Western Wall is open.
-Just keep in mind that it is not customary to take photos in the Western Wall plaza during Shabbat because it isn’t allowed to use cameras during Shabbat.
-If you do take photos, people might ask you to stop (and might not).
+Almost all places in the Old City are open on Shabbat.
+You can visit the churches in the Muslim and Christian quarters, walk through the Old City Market, explore the Tower of David Museum, and even visit the Western Wall.
+Just keep in mind that it is not allowed to take pictures in the Western Wall plaza during Shabbat because it isn’t allowed to use cameras on Shabbat.
+If you take pictures, people might ask you to stop (and might not).

 Some of Jerusalem’s top museums are open on Shabbat, including the Tower of David Museum and Rockefeller Museum, which are in the Old City area.
 Also open are the Israel Museum (check the Israel Museum highlights here), Bible Lands Museum, Jerusalem Science Museum, and Museum for Islamic Art.
 But they are a bit farther away from the city center, so you will need to take a taxi or walk about 40 minutes to reach them.
 By the way, the Israel Museum offers FREE entrance for kids on Shabbat.